uPortal-Attic/uportal-app-framework/docs/text-guidelines.md

 See the [notifications documentation](messaging.md#configuring-notifications).

-*Note: Notifications with titles longer than 140 characters will be truncated (with ellipsis) to ensure consistent appearance.*

 ## MyUW-specific language

 "MyUW" by itself should never contain spaces.
 However, "My UW-Madison," "My UW System," etc. are always spaced and hyphenated as written here.